kimai/kimai/UPGRADING.md

 ## [1.15](https://github.com/kevinpapst/kimai2/releases/tag/1.15)

+Updating the database might take quite a while, depending on the amount of timesheet entries and speed of your database server (~1 minute per 100k records).

 **ATTENTION**
 - This release bumps the minimum required [PHP version to 7.3](https://www.kimai.org/blog/2021/php8-support-php72-dropped/)
 - Self-registration is disabled by default